 When Faith Moves Mountains or Cuando la fe mueve montañas was created by artist Francis Alÿs to explain the paradox of life; sometimes people make things that lead to nothing, while sometimes making nothing leads to remarkable things.

 500 participants took part

-In this piece, Alÿs managed to persuade 500 participants made up primarily of locals situated on the outskirts of Lima to help move a hill located on the outer edge of town one shovel at a time.
-The 500 volunteers armed with shovels and all dressed in similar-looking shirts formed a line at the bottom of a large 1600 foot (487m) sand dune.
-The volunteers moved sand from the dune and positioned it about 4 inches (10cm) from its original spot, therefore, creating a brand new mountain.
+In this piece, Alÿs managed to persuade 500 participants made up primarily of locals situated on Lima’s outskirts to help move a hill located on the outer edge of town one shovel at a time.
+The 500 volunteers armed with shovels and dressed in similar-looking shirts formed a line at the bottom of a large 1600 foot (487m) dune.
+The volunteers moved sand from the dune and positioned it about 4 inches (10cm) from its original spot, creating a brand new mountain.
 The project was completed as part of the Third Ibero-American Biennial of Lima.

 The power of human willFrancis Alÿs – When Faith Moves Mountains (still), 2002, In collaboration with Cuauhtémoc Medina and Rafael Ortega.
 16mm film transferred to DVD, Lima, Peru[/caption]

 One of the other objectives of this piece was to incite the multiple subjects included in the project to become storytellers to create one communal event that would help strengthen the Lima community and prove to them that faith can indeed move mountains.
 When the project was completed, the participants seemed grateful to be involved, which implies that the artist’s purpose was realized.
 The local Lima volunteers were proud to participate in the project and realized the project’s story worthiness.

 The purpose of the project